 After filing some 5,000 pages of documents to Washington, he was told the information he shared on the situation was "inadequate."
-Inperson testimony by the staff regarding the breach was requested, as well as more details on what training manuals he had provided to his employees regarding cyber security, documentation on firewalls, and penetration testing.
+Inperson testimony by the staff regarding the breach was requested, along with additional details about the training manuals he had provided to his employees regarding cyber security, documentation on firewalls, and penetration testing.
 (QUESTION: ARE YOU DOING ANY OF THIS NOW?)